-Operating lease facility is for clients who do not want to be burdened with acquisition and disposition processes and will rather not have the risks and benefits of ownership on the asset to be acquired.
-It can only be granted for selected asset types that have relatively long economic life and well established secondary markets.
+A Rental Agreement granted for selected asset types that have long economic life and well-established secondary markets.
+This facility is open only for Landbank and its subsidiaries who do not want to be burdened with the acquisition and disposition processes and will rather not have the risks and benefits of ownership on the leased asset.